 Three-statement

 The screenshot below demonstrates the balance sheet section of a three-statement single worksheet financial model.
-The model also includes an income statement, cash flow statement, supporting schedules, and assumptions.
+The model includes an income statement, cash flow statement, supporting schedules, and assumptions.
 Each section can be expanded or contracted to view each model separately.

 DCF